input-output-hk/cardano-engineering-handbook/practices/haskell/testing.md

 # Testing

-- TODO: make the examples more specific
-- TODO: link to a talk about property-based testing?

 This describes various testing practices which are in use in the Cardano project, along with examples for reference and links to commonly used libraries.

 ## Unit testing